razorhash/pyfmpcloud/README.md

 ``available_markets_and_tickers``: list of available stocks on the specified market (e.g. Nasdaq), and prices of the tickers on the specified market

+``stock_market_performances``: overview of the market performance across specified performance type, such as by sector, or by largest gainers.